tommyettinger/textratypist/README.md

 ## And now, it's got style!

-This library extends what the original typing-label can do -- it allows styles to be applied to text, such as bold, underline, oblique, superscript, etc. The full list of styles is long, but isn't as detailed as the effect tokens.
+This library extends what the original typing-label can do -- it allows styles to be applied to text, such as bold, underline, oblique, superscript, etc. Related to styles are scale changes, which can shrink or enlarge text without changing your font, and the "font family" feature.
+A font can be assigned a "family" of other fonts and names to use to refer to them; this acts like a normal style, but actually changes what Font is used to draw.
+The full list of styles is long, but isn't as detailed as the effect tokens.
 You can enable styles with something like libGDX color markup, in square brackets like `[*]`, or you can use `{STYLE=BOLD}` to do the same thing.
 The full list of styles:

 - `[*]` toggles bold mode.
 Can use style names `*`, `B`, `BOLD`, `STRONG`.
 - `[/]` toggles oblique mode (like italics).
 Can use style names `/`, `I`, `OBLIQUE`, `ITALIC`.